 Hazardous waste brokers may complete the PIN registration form(s) on behalf of a generator; however, the PIN must be issued to and signed by the generator.

 A listing of companies and persons with active PINs can be found in the following documents.

 - List of Hazardous Waste Carriers (PDF, 445 KB)

 - List of Hazardous Waste Generators (PDF, 2.2 MB)

 - List of Hazardous Waste Receivers (PDF, 117 KB)

-If you are unsure of your PIN please contact the Land Policy Branch and provide your company’s name, corporate address and site address.
+If you are unsure of your PIN, contact the Water and Waste Policy Branch and provide your company’s name, corporate address and site address.